Fukushima Contamination Discovered In Alaska’s Bering Strait

 The Fukushima Daiichi power plant experienced three nuclear meltdowns after a tsunami and subsequent earthquake hit off of Japan’s east coast in 2011.
 Three reactor buildings exploded, releasing tons of radiated water into the ocean.
 That water, known as the “Fukushima plume,” has slowly been making its way across the Pacific Ocean.
 As The Inquisitr reported last year, radiation “signatures” from the meltdown were detected in wines made in California.
 Levels were low and not considered to be a health hazard.

 Airborne contamination was also a concern.
 Nine days after the disaster, a radioactive cloud made its way to North America, researchers wrote in the Journal of Environmental Monitoring.
-Radiation was also detected in rain samples, drinking water, grass and milk, the study reported.
+Radiation was also detected in rain samples, drinking water, grass, and milk, the study reported.
 Again, researchers noted that all levels of radiation were low and not a health risk to the public.